SAP/openui5-fhir/README.md

 Inside the healthcare community there are a few specifications for clinical/medical data.
 [FHIR](https://www.hl7.org/fhir/) is one of them.
 Furthermore FHIR provides a query language to access and modify the data.

 To develop OpenUI5 applications based on FHIR endpoints, there is a need to provide an easy to use way to bind the UI to an model which takes care of creating, reading, updating and deleting the corresponding data in the FHIR endpoint.
-This is the reason for the brand new UI5 FHIR Model, which is included in the *OpenUI5-FHIR* library.
+This is the reason for the brand new UI5 FHIR Model, which is included in the *OpenUI5-FHIR* project.

 ## Features

-The *OpenUI5-FHIR* library provides following UI5 artefacts:
+The *OpenUI5-FHIR* project provides following UI5 artefacts:
 - **UI5 FHIR Model**: The FHIR specific UI5 model implementation to bind UI5 controls to content which is provided by a FHIR endpoint.
 The model takes care of requesting, creating, updating and removing FHIR resources.
 The application developer doesn't have to care about which requests have to be sent to the FHIR endpoint at which point in time.
 The UI5 FHIR Model does the job!

 ## Requirements

-The *OpenUI5-FHIR* library is completely integrated into the world of UI5.
+The *OpenUI5-FHIR* project is completely integrated into the world of UI5.
 That means applications built with the *OpenUI5-FHIR* libary can be consumed in any modern browser.

 The underlaying FHIR endpoint has to full following requirements:
 - Provide the FHIR data as JSON

 ## Usage

-The *OpenUI5-FHIR* library is published at npm.
+The *OpenUI5-FHIR* project is published at npm.

-*TODO: add here guide how add library*
+*TODO: add here guide how to include project/library

 ## Known Issues